maelletc/xmas-of-things/cth/README.md

 - **Christmas Tree**
   - Rotates for a dynamic effect.
 - **Ferris Wheel**
-  - Spins as part of the village decoration.
+  - Spins as part of the village decoration in response to the hour.
 - **Snow Spray**
   - Activates when the temperature falls below a defined value.